 Direct Diode Lasers

 However, the beam quality of high-power laser diodes has for many years been clearly too low for direct application e.g. for laser welding.
-The rapid technical progress in this area has in recent years increased their beam quality and brightness to such high levels that many direct diode applications have become possible.
-Direct diode lasers are therefore now even used for laser welding, particularly for conduction welding of relatively thin metal sheets.
+The rapid technical progress in this area has in recent years increased their beam quality and radiance to such high levels that many direct diode applications have become possible.
+Direct diode lasers are therefore now even used for metal cutting and welding, particularly for conduction welding of relatively thin metal sheets.
 Laser soldering and brazing, laser cladding and some laser surface treatments also belong to their applications.

 If you like this article, share it with your friends and colleagues, e.g. via social media: